mjeongDSL/project-ideas/free-1.md

 This project serves a group of people who share a set of spaces and need to use the spaces at various times.
 Examples include kitchenes, lab spaces, and study room.
 This language would ideally be good for any user to reserve a space or designate the space as 'occupied'.

+Or - the DSL may be for people who want to build applications that groups of people would want.

 ### What's the need?
 _What need is met by your idea?
 Who are you helping?
 What is that person's experience like now?
 What would their experience be like if you could help